alsjohnstone/alsjohnstone.github.io/blog/_posts/2020-06-24-using-facebook-prophet-in-google-sheets copy.md

 - Forecasting
 - Google Sheets
 layout: post
+description: How to use Facebook's open-source forecasting tool in Google Sheets to create accurate time-series predictions.
 ---

 Here’s how you can use Facebook’s open-source Prophet library in Google Sheets to create accurate time-series predictions using simple and intuitive parameters.